Serbroda/signature-library/README.md

 Signature Library
 =================================

-A signature component writte in javascript.
+A signature component written in typescript.

 Installation
 ------